PUNITIVE, EXCLUSIONARY DISCIPLINE IS COUNTERPRODUCTIVE, HARMFUL, AND UNNECESSARY.

 New York

-New York: The Keeping All New York Students Safe Act AO 3311
+New York: The Keeping All New York Students Safe Act A10644

-Aims to prevent and reduce the use of seclusion and physical restraint in schools; prohibits the use of seclusion, mechanical restraint, chemical restraint, and dangerous restraints that restrict breathing on students; authorizes annual appropriations to provide grants to school districts; and provides for more rapid notice to parents if restraints or seclusion is used on a student.
+This bill aims to prevent and reduce the use of seclusion and physical restraint in schools; prohibits the use of seclusion, mechanical restraint, chemical restraint, and dangerous restraints that restrict breathing; prohibits corporal punishment; provides for more rapid notice to parents if restraints or seclusion is used on a student; staff shall receive annual training on the school’s policies and procedures related to the use of timeout and physical restraint, including evidence-based positive, proactive problem-solving interventions, crisis intervention and prevention procedures and de-escalation techniques.

 ACT NOW →